-This museum is housed in a wonderful building constructed by the British in 1929.
-Exhibits are largely about the Pahang royal family, with other displays featuring weapons, pottery (including Chinese porcelain and A…
+This museum is housed in a building constructed by the British in 1929.
+Exhibits are largely about the Pahang royal family, with other displays featuring weapons, pottery (including Chinese porcelain and Arab cerami…

-Displays traditional Malaysian watercraft.
-Look out for the fabulously carved craft with the head of a mythical beast.
+This place just over the bridge displays traditional Malaysian watercraft – look out for the fabulously carved craft with the head of a mythical beast.

-Behind the Sultan Abdullah Mosque stands this old tower fashioned from wood and stone.
+Behind Sultan Abdullah Mosque stands this old tower fashioned from wood and stone.

 The focus of Pekan’s palm-lined royal quarter is the Regent of Pahang’s palace.